The-AI-Alliance/deep-research-agent-for-finance/GITHUB_PAGES.md

 Here are some things you should know.

-### Using the Correct Branch

-Issue PRs for the `main` branch.
-Note that many of our microsite repos are configured to publish the website from another branch, usually `latest`, not `main`.
-For those repos, it will be necessary to merge from `main` to `latest` after merging the PR.

-> [!NOTE]
-> If you are curious, the details of how the publication process is configured are discussed [below](#configuring-github-pages-in-the-repo-settings).

 ### Updating the Website Version

 By default, the template file for `docs/index.markdown` has the latest _version_ in a table near the top of the page and a table with the history of the versions near the bottom.
 Some websites have deleted this content or moved it elsewhere.
 We don't require you to include this information nor do we require that you update it according to any specific requirements, if you keep it.
 However, if you keep this information, you'll want to edit the current version in the following places: